nrfconnect/sdk-nrf/doc/nrf/ug_gzll.rst

 Too large channel table may increase the transmission latency and power consumption, while using a too small channel table may decrease the coexistence performance.

-The core parameters deciding the channel hopping behavior are:
+Following are the core parameters deciding the channel hopping behavior:

 * ``timeslots_per_channel`` (applies to Host and "in sync" Device, set by :c:func:`nrf_gzll_set_timeslots_per_channel()`).
 * ``timeslots_per_channel_when_device_out_of_sync`` (applies to "out of sync" Device only, set by :c:func:`nrf_gzll_set_timeslots_per_channel_when_device_out_of_sync()`).